astral-sh/ruff/README.md

 (2) alongside Black, and (3) on Python 3 code.
 (Using Black obviates the need for many of Flake8's stylistic checks; limiting to Python 3 obviates the need for certain compatibility checks.)

-Under those conditions, Flake8 implements about 58 rules, give or take.
+Under those conditions, Flake8 implements about 63 rules, give or take.
 At time of writing, ruff implements 36 rules.
 (Note that these 36 rules likely cover a disproportionate share of errors: unused imports, undefined variables, etc.)

-Of the unimplemented rules, ruff is missing:
+The 27 unimplemented rules are tracked in #170, and include:

-- 15 rules related to string `.format` calls.
+- 14 rules related to string `.format` calls.
-- 3 rules related to syntax errors in doctests and annotations.
+- 5 rules related to parsing and syntax errors.
-- 2 rules related to redefining unused names.

-...along with a variety of others that don't fit neatly into any specific category.
+- 8 logical rules.

 Beyond rule-set parity, ruff suffers from the following limitations vis-à-vis Flake8: